aspose-pdf/Aspose.PDF-Documentation/en/net/converting/convert-other-files-to-pdf/_index.md

 private static void ConvertPlainTextFileToPDF()
 {
     // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET
-    // The path to the documents directory. string dataDir = RunExamples.GetDataDir_AsposePdf_DocumentConversion();
+    // The path to the documents directory string dataDir = RunExamples.GetDataDir_AsposePdf_DocumentConversion();
     // Read the source text file
     using (var streamReader = new StreamReader(dataDir + "log.txt"))
     {
-        // Instantiate a Document object by calling its empty constructor using (var document = new Aspose.Pdf.Document())
+        // Instantiate a Document object
+        using (var document = new Aspose.Pdf.Document())
         {
             // Add a new page in Pages collection of Document